grovetools/grove-gemini/docs/03-experimental.md

 # Experimental Features

-This section covers features in `grove-gemini` that are currently experimental.
-They are subject to change, may have limitations, and should be used with caution.
+This section covers features that are under active development.
+Their behavior and interfaces are subject to change.

 ## Context Caching

-The context caching feature leverages the Gemini Caching API to reduce costs and latency on subsequent requests with large, unchanging "cold context" files.
-While this can be effective, it is an experimental feature with significant risks.
+The context caching feature uses the Gemini Caching API to store "cold context" files between requests.

 > **⚠️ CRITICAL WARNING: Risk of Substantial Unexpected Charges**
 >